jedisct1/huggingface-xet/README.md

 - Xorb format for serializing chunked data
 - MDB shard format for metadata storage
 - CAS client for downloading files from HuggingFace
+- Parallel chunk fetching, decompression, and hashing using thread pools

 The implementation has been cross-verified against the Rust reference implementation to ensure correctness.